 With Kingsview & Co, DSM resumed publication in 2015 but in this blog format and continuously, as posts are available, rather than in the prior quarterly format.
 My hope is that this approach allows me to use the limited time I have for writing/publishing to offer both my own and guest blog posts as schedule permits.

 As has always been the case, addressed will be a range of topics and approaches, from political, cultural, and theological or denominational reflections to personal or family stories, often centering on but not limited to Anabaptist-Mennonite visions and realities.
 The original DSM mission statement continues to apply.
 As I concluded when writing the statement back in 2001, “Roxana Robinson urges us to consider the possibility that even in—maybe especially in—a new millennium, ‘love still drives us; we still need it as the moving force in what we read.’
 Let the dreamseeking, heartfelt and passionate and filled with love, begin.”

 —Michael A. King, blogger and editor, Kingsview & Co and DreamSeeker Magazine

-Disclaimer: Although inevitably my thinking is affected by the activities—and often riddles—I face as dean at Eastern Mennonite Seminary, truly the views expressed in posts I write or edit are my own or those of guest authors and don’t speak for EMS.
-I’m very grateful for ways EMS activities plunge me into the issues of the day.
-I’m also regularly aware of the rich diversity of the EMS context and that in these postings I represent one limited and fallible voice, not the official positions of EMS or the larger Eastern Mennonite University of which EMS is one division.
+Disclaimer: Although inevitably my thinking is affected by my activities as owner of Cascadia Publishing House LLC, the views expressed in posts I write or edit are my own or those of guest authors and don’t represent an official Cascadia standpoint.
+I’m grateful for ways Cascadia/Kingsview & Co activities and relationships with authors and readers draw me into the issues into the issues of the day.
+I’m also regularly aware of the rich diversity of voices seeking expression.
+As the Cascadia mission statement puts it, “Amid ferment, diversity, and conflict in culture and church, Cascadia authors offer creative visions and bridge conflictual stances.”
+In these postings I represent one limited voice seeking to make sense of our tumultuous times.

 Get Kingsview & Co updates